Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN_standard/TN_Standard_Template_Redacted.md

 ("Revenue Code") and National Drug Code ("NDC") or their successors.
 "Cost to Charge Ratio" ("CCR") means the quotient of cost (total operating expenses minus other operating revenue) divided by charges (gross patient revenue) expressed as a decimal, as defined by Regulatory Requirements.
-“Diagnosis-Related Group" ("DRG") means Diagnosis Related Group or its successor as established by CMS or other grouper, including but not limited to, a state mandated grouper or other industry standard grouper.
+"Diagnosis-Related Group" ("DRG") means Diagnosis Related Group or its successor as established by CMS or other grouper, including but not limited to, a state mandated grouper or other industry standard grouper.
-"DRG Rate" means the all-inclusive dollar amount which is multiplied by the appropriate DRG Weight to determine the (lg Rate for Covered Services.
+"DRG Rate" means the all-inclusive dollar amount which is multiplied by the appropriate DRG Weight to determine the HE «Rate for Covered Services.
 "DRG Weight" means the weight applicable to the specific DRG methodology set forth in this WCS, including but not limited to, CMS DRG weights as published in the Federal Register, state agency weights, or other industry standard weights.
-“Eligible Charges" means those Provider Charges that meet J conditions and requirements for a Health Service to be eligible for reimbursement.
-These conditions and requirements include but are not limited to: Member program eligibility, Provider program eligibility, benefit coverage, authorization requirements, provider manual specifications, Mg administrative, clinical and reimbursement policies and methodologies, code editing logic, coordination of benefits, Regulatory Requirements, and this Agreement.
+"Eligible Charges" means those Provider Charges that meet [J conditions and requirements for a Health Service to be eligible for reimbursement.
+These conditions and requirements include but are not limited to: Member program eligibility, Provider program eligibility, benefit coverage, authorization requirements, provider manual specifications, J administrative, clinical and reimbursement policies and methodologies, code editing logic, coordination of benefits, Regulatory Requirements, and this Agreement.
 Eligible Charges do not include Provider Charges for any items or services that Provider receives and/or provides free of charge.
-“Emergency Condition" means a medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson, with an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in serious jeopardy to the health of the individual, or in the case of a pregnant woman, the health of the woman or her unborn child; serious impairment to bodily functions; or
+"Emergency Condition" means a medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson, with an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in serious jeopardy to the health of the individual, or in the case of a pregnant woman, the health of the woman or her unborn child; serious impairment to bodily functions; or